-Muscles Activated: Quadriceps, hamstrings, gastrocnemius, gluterus maximus, trapezius, rhomboids, latissimus dorsi, posterior deltoids, abdominals.
+Muscles Activated: Quadriceps, hamstrings, gastrocnemius, gluteus maximus, trapezius, rhomboids, latissimus dorsi, posterior deltoids, abdominals.

-How It Will Benefit Skinny Dudes: Theres a reason why many Strongmen competition are based around the dead lift.
+How It Will Benefit Skinny Dudes: There’s a reason why many Strongmen competitions are based around the deadlift.
 This is a powerhouse of a lift.
 It will engage the entire body and build your upper and lower body.
 As the name implies, it will also help with everyday lifting.

 Top Tip: Keep.
 Your.
 Back.
 Straight.
 Cannot stress this enough.
 You can cause yourself serious back injury otherwise.
 Check your form using mirrors!
 Also, many people find the sumo deadlift variant easier to perform than the conventional deadlift!

 Muscles Activated: Trapezius, latissimus dorsi, rhomboids, posterior deltoids, biceps, abdominals.

 How It Will Benefit Skinny Dudes: Just like the row, the pull-up is another great back builder.
 It too will also help you develop a powerful V-shaped physique.
 It differs from the row in that it focuses more on the latissimus dorsi (this will help your upper body flare up into a V-shape).
 The pull up is also a great way to grow your biceps!